Types of Degrees Student Counseling Majors Are Getting

 What Can You Do With a Student Counseling Major?

 People with a student counseling degree often go into the following careers:

 Who Is Getting a Bachelor’s Degree in Student Counseling?

 At the countrywide level, the racial-ethnic distribution of student counseling majors is as follows:

 Salaries According to BLS

-The median salary for someone in a career related to student counseling is $60,160.
+Student Counseling majors often go into careers with median salaries of $60,160.
 This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Student Counseling

 Some degrees associated with student counseling may require an advanced degree, while others may not even require a bachelor’s in the field.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.